 The links below will take you to the LLNL website.
-If you find an area that interests you, contact Peter Luger (firstname.lastname@example.org) and we will work with LLNL to identify opportunities.
+If you find an area that interests you, contact Peter Luger (email@example.com) and we will work with LLNL to identify opportunities.
+This flyer from LLNL has some details, too.
 (Please note that there may not be an open opportunity for every student interested and qualified.)

 From radiation effects to threat detection